renevoorburg/ldview/README.md

 For detailed configuration options, please refer to the comments in `config.py`.

+## Getting Started

+### Installation
+1. Clone the repository.
+2. Install dependencies (e.g., `pip install -r requirements.txt`).
+3. Set up your environment as needed.

+### Running Tests
+- Run tests with `pytest` or your preferred test command.

-## Development
+### Development

-To run the application in development mode, execute the following command:
+- To run the application in development mode, execute the following command:
 ```bash
 python app.py
 ```
 The application is typically deployed behind a reverse proxy (e.g., nginx).
 A sample nginx configuration is provided in the `nginx/example.conf` file.

 ## Development Status